JoanaAzevedo17/JoanaAzevedo_Portfolio/README.md

 **Summary:**

-A project focused on creating structured text documents using XML and defining validation rules with DTD.
+A project focused on the digital modeling and markup of *Memorial de Varios Simplices* by João Curvo Semmedo, creating structured text documents using XML and defining validation rules with DTD.

 **Main Objectives:**